Best portable camping fridge freezers in Australia 2021: Single zone

 Dometic CFX3 55 vs Dometic CFX3 55IM

-We mentioned that the Dometic doesn't really innovate, but there is one model that is an exception.
-For around $150 more you can get the 55IM, which is essentially the same fridge except for one handy distinction.
-The 55IM sacrifices about two cans worth of space to include an ice maker.
+We mentioned that the Dometic doesn't really innovate, but there is a model that is an exception.
+For around $150 more you can get the 55IM, which is essentially the same fridge except for a handy distinction.
+The 55IM sacrifices about 2 cans' worth of space to include an ice maker.
 Yes, IM stands for ice maker.
 This allows you to create ice for your drinks and cocktails with ease, but it's hard to justify the extra cost.
 Especially as it draws a lot of additional power.
 It's optional and can be removed, bringing the capacity back up to 55L.

 - Excellent compressor